Subpolynomial trace reconstruction for random strings and arbitrary deletion probability: Abstract

 \section{Abstract}

-The deletion-insertion channel takes as input a bit string $\x\in \{0,1\}^{n}$, and outputs a string where bits have been deleted and inserted independently at random.
-The trace reconstruction problem is to recover $\x$ from many independent outputs (called ``traces'') of the deletion-insertion channel applied to $\x$.
+The insertion-deletion channel takes as input a bit string $\x\in \{0,1\}^{n}$, and outputs a string where bits have been deleted and inserted independently at random.
+The trace reconstruction problem is to recover $\x$ from many independent outputs (called ``traces'') of the insertion-deletion channel applied to $\x$.
 We show that if $\x$ is chosen uniformly at random, then $\exp(O(\log^{1/3} n))$ traces suffice to reconstruct $\x$ with high probability.
-The earlier upper bounds were $\exp(O(\log^{1/2} n))$ for the deletion channel with deletion probability less than $1/2$, and $\exp(O( n^{1/3}))$ for the general case.
+For the deletion channel with deletion probability $q < 1/2$ the earlier upper bound was $\exp(O(\log^{1/2} n))$.
+The case of $q \geq 1/2$ or the case where insertions are allowed has not been previously analyzed, and therefore the earlier upper bound was as for worst-case strings, i.e., $\exp(O( n^{1/3}))$.
+We also show that our reconstruction algorithm runs in $n^{1+o(1)}$ time.

-A key ingredient in our proof is a two-step alignment procedure where we estimate the location in each trace corresponding to a given bit of $\x$.
-The alignment is done by viewing the strings as random walks, and comparing the increments in the walk associated with the input string and the trace, respectively.
+A key ingredient in our proof is a delicate two-step alignment procedure where we estimate the location in each trace corresponding to a given bit of $\x$.
+The alignment is done by viewing the strings as random walks and comparing the increments in the walk associated with the input string and the trace, respectively.